Santa Rosa City Schools teachers could see their pay and medical benefits increase starting early next year.

-The deal calls for a combined 1.5 percent salary increase over the next two years, plus a one-time 0.5 percent bonus, retroactive for the 2016-17 school year.
-Under the plan, teachers would also receive a total of $1,000 toward medical benefits and get to keep three days of paid training, said Will Lyon, president of the Santa Rosa Teachers Association, which represents nearly 1,000 educators.
+It’s the second deal to go before the teachers for a vote after they rejected an earlier one in October.
+That plan called for a total 1.5 percent salary increase over the next two years, plus a one-time 0.5 percent bonus, retroactive to the 2016-17 school year.
+Teachers also would have received a total of $1,000 toward medical benefits and gotten to keep three days of paid training, but the deal was squashed by a 55-45 percent vote.
+The main reason it was rejected was compensation, said Will Lyon, president of the Santa Rosa Teachers Association, which represents nearly 1,000 educators.